Removal of $K$-mixing in angular momentum projected nuclear wave functions

+Mean-field approaches has been widely applied in the fields of physics and chemistry, providing a good qualitative understanding of the quantum many-body systems \cite{PR80,chaikin1995principles,parr1995density}.
+However, one of the most salient characteristics of mean-field approaches is that the solutions often spontaneously break symmetries of the Hamiltonian, making it impossible to label the system with symmetry quantum numbers such as angular momentum, parity, etc. To provide a more detailed and accurate characterization of many-body systems, such as the spectroscopy of the atoms, molecules or nuclei, it is necessary to restore symmetries, particularly rotational symmetry.

-Angular momentum projection is a very powerful technique in many modern nuclear structure calculations \cite{PR80,SY95,Bender03,VAMPIR04,Yao09,Egido10,Bally14,VAP15,Sunyang16,Bally21,Shimizu21,SRMF21,VAP22}.
-This is because the mean-field many-body wave function $|\Phi\rangle$ in form of Slater determinant (SD) or Hartree-Fock-Bogoliubov (HFB) vacuum is widely used in the nuclear structure studies, but it usually breaks the rotational invariance that the nuclear system should have.
-The angular momentum projection then removes the spurious part from the mean-field wave function and the remained state with good spin $J$, usually called as the angular momentum projected state, or simply called as the projected state, is rather suitable for the construction of nuclear wave functions defined in the laboratory frame of reference.
+Angular momentum projection is considered to be a very powerful technique in quantum many-body problem calculations.
+By effectively removing the spurious, symmetry-breaking components from the mean-field wave function, this approach isolates the state with a well-defined angular momentum quantum number $J$.
+The remaining state, commonly referred to as the angular momentum projected or simply the projected state, is particularly suitable for the construction of wave functions defined in the laboratory frame of reference.
+Reflecting its indispensable utility, angular momentum projection is now extensively integrated into various advanced methodologies employed in quantum many-body physics and chemistry, including the projected shell model \cite{SY95,Sunyang16}, variation after projection (VAP) methods \cite{VAMPIR04,Egido10,tuya17,vap18,VAP22,Shimizu21,2021SA,PRB04,PRB05,PRB13}, stochastic quantum Monte Carlo approaches \cite{otsuka2001monte,Shimizu12,Shimizu17}, and many other sophisticated beyond-mean-field approaches \cite{Bender03,2006prc,Yao09,Yao11,Bally14,Bally21,Bally2024,SRMF21,Che2023,wang22,rong23,sun2021,sun21,zhao16,wangyk22,wangyk24,WANG2024,yyx22,satula2014simple,bkaczyk2021mirror}.